understanding-the-connected-home/book/future.md

 ## WRITTEN?
 ## PROOFED?

+_Smartphones are a sign of the speed of innovation that our homes may soon face.
+These rapid lifecyles bring risks, such as secruity vulnerabilities and broken devices.
+There's an urgency to address these issues now, and to ensure throughout that the home remains a place that puts humans first._

+## The speed of change

-* If smartphones are a sign of the speed of innovation to come, that means the lifecycles of what is in our homes will change rapidly (Yes! software-driven and processor-driven release cycles).
+* Smartphones are a sign of the speed of innovation to come
+* The lifecycles of what is in our homes will change rapidly

-* Buildings move slow, but infrastructure, appliances & devices, and now digital services will be quickly changing.
+## The risks

 * That means risks: security updates, companies that go broke or get acquired, devices that are no longer serviced or are breached.

+## Humans first

-* There's an urgency to figure out these issues.
-* And huge opportunity to innovate: we need updated vocabularies, literacies, ways to negotiate and resolve conflicts (of data/preferences).
+* There's an urgency to figure out these issues, and huge opportunity to innovate: we need updated vocabularies, literacies, ways to negotiate and resolve conflicts (of data/preferences).

-## New territory and unintended consequences
+* And above all else, a home is a home.

 ## Vectors